jsiek/B522-PL-Foundations/Unification.lagda.md

   ... | ()
 ```

-We use induction on the measure used for proving the termination of `unify-rec`.
+We use induction on the same measure that was used for proving the
-We proceed by cases on the equations `eqs`.
+termination of `unify-rec`.
+We proceed by cases on the equations
+`eqs`.

 * If there are no more equations, then we trivially have `σ unifies []`
   and we have `σ unifies σ` because the `unifies` relation is